KaleFive/crunch-diff/README.md

 Run `./node_modules/.bin/nightwatch [test]` such as `tests/contently/portfolio.js` to run specs.

-Run change the path S3 will upload to with current branch name `json -I -f variables.json -e 'this.branch="[your_branch_name]"'`
+Set the current branch name into your variables.json file `json -I -f variables.json -e 'this.branch="[your_branch_name]"'`.
+This will inform your visual regression tests on where in S3 to upload your screenshots.